-What paperwork do I need to proceed with an eviction in Cook County as of December 7, 2021?
+What paperwork do I need to file an eviction in Cook?

 ISSUES RELATED TO NONPAYMENT